unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/01_get-started/04_interactive-tutorials.md

-APISpark provides you interactive tutorials to guide you through your discovery of the platform.
-You can launch interactive tutorials at any time by clicking the interactive tutorial logo on top right of your screen.
+The APISpark interactive tutorials to are designed to accompany you while you discover the platform.
+You can start an interactive tutorial at any time by clicking on the interactive tutorial logo at the upper right of your screen.

 ![interactive tutorial logo](images/17.jpg "interactive tutorial logo")